The Saga Pattern: Managing Distributed Transactions

 The compensation logic lives in each service.
 Inventory responds to the failure by releasing the reservation.

-Orchestrated Saga
+Orchestrated saga

 A central orchestrator manages the sequence.
 It decides what step runs next, handles failures, and triggers compensations.
 The orchestrator knows the entire workflow.